pszabop/cdk-vpc-export-import/README.md

 and makes your code messy.
 This Construct was designed to solve that problem.

 Why would one want to export and import a VPC?
 Best practices.
-If for [some reason](https://github.com/aws/aws-cdk/issues/9854) you have to blow away part of your application to redeploy it, you shouldn't destroy your VPCs (or your databases, or...).
+If for [some reason](https://github.com/aws/aws-cdk/issues/9854) you have to destory part of your application to redeploy it, you shouldn't destroy your VPCs (or your databases, or...).
 In other words stacks instances should be small and modular.
-Just like any good code.
+Just like any good code or deployment.

-Sure, you could manually create your VPCs and hard-code references to them, but this makes automatic creation of sandboxes very difficult or impossible.
+Sure, you could manually create your VPCs and hard-code references to them, but this makes automatic creation of sandboxes very difficult or impossible, and isn't a very good practice in general.

 ## Object Structure of a VPC
 per the CDK object model, which mirrors that of the CFT and thus the underlying